When you want to learn to drive how do you find the best driving school or best driving instructor!

 - Deciding if you are on a flat road or hill (up or down) and adjusting the foot pedals accordingly

 - Looking out of all windows and mirrors before finally checking the blind-spot.
 Looking on its own is not enough you will need to make an informed decision about when you can safely drive away.

 S: Signal If Necessary:

 - Signal to move away at this point if you are not going to confuse another road user.
-If their are no other road users or potential road users i.e. a car reversing out of a driveway or a pedestrian looking to cross the road you maybe able to drive off without a signal.
+If there are no other road users or potential road users i.e. a car reversing out of a driveway or a pedestrian looking to cross the road you may be able to drive off without a signal.

 M: Manoeuvre :

 - Take handbrake off or foot brake off (depending on the direction of the gradient) and move away from the kerb steering gently away.